STEP-BY-STEP GUIDE

 The home goes on the market and the decluttering process shifts into high gear.
 Coordination between selling and moving timelines becomes critical.

 - Coordinate Timing: Align your home sale closing date with your move-in date.
 If there's a gap, plan for temporary housing or consider bridge financing (available through all major Canadian banks).
+We can discuss that in more detail as well.

 -